Premises Liability

 3. To warn visitors, patrons, employees, and passers-by of these dangers.

+Essentially, this means that owners are responsible for ensuring that guests, patrons, or residents are provided with a safe and secure area when legitimately on their premises.
 The following are some measures that may be required to ensure safety on the premises:

 Sites of New Jersey Premises Liability Claims